 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate - Visual Arts & Crafts.
+*Three years after completion of L4 Certificate - Jewellery Making.

-Two years after completing a Level 4 Certificate in Visual Arts & Crafts most graduates are in further study.
-Note that only a small fraction of these graduates is employed in the jeweller industry and even less as manufacturing jewellers.
+Three years after completing a Level 4 Certificate in jewellery Making most graduates are employed or in further study.
+Note that only a small fraction of these graduates is employed in the jeweller industry and even fewer as manufacturing jewellers.